 About & Submissions

-New Classicists is an online periodical aimed at providing a publication platform for postgraduate students in any field that relates to Antiquity.
+New Classicists is an online periodical aimed at providing a publication platform for postgraduate students and early career researchers in any field that relates to Antiquity.
 Our editorial and advisory board members aid in sourcing international academics for the double blind peer reviewing of each accepted article.

-Thanks to generous funding from the Classics department at King's College London, the journal is an open access publication.
+Thanks to generous funding from the Institute of Classical Studies (SAS), the journal is an open access publication.
 As New Classicists is now available on the Directory of Open Access Journals (DOAJ), all journals and articles can also be found in libraries which subscribe to their service.

 Please follow us on our social media sites and spread the word to your fellow postgrad students, colleagues and friends!

 New Classicists releases two issues each year, in March and September.
 We accept articles from postgraduates of a recognised institution, or who have graduated their degree within the past five years.
 The journal is interested in receiving article submissions discussing any topic as long as it involves the ancient world.